-The Ministry of Natural Resources and Tourism released National Standard Operating Procedures for management of the COVID-19 threat.
-The comprehensive seven page document detailed the rules put in place to continue operations while at the same time protecting visitors.
+The Ministry of Natural Resources and Tourism released National Standard Operating Procedures for management of the Covid-19 threat.
+The comprehensive 16 page document detailed the rules put in place to continue operations while at the same time protecting visitors.

 Some of the items included in the procedures include:

 Our staff on Mount Kilimanjaro are required to take extra precautions when packing, transporting, and preparing food and equipment for climbers.
-PPE will be worn by staff when interacting with guests.
+Personal protective equipment will be worn by staff when interacting with guests.
 The number of staff who interact with guests and the frequency of those interactions will also be limited accordingly.